-Issue Possible cause What you can do Screen shows Automated Mode: Limited.
-Interruption in communication between the Sensor and the Pod.
-To minimise the risk of interruption, make sure your Pod and Sensor are worn on the same side of the body.
+Issue Possible Cause What you can do Screen shows Automated Mode: Limited Interruption in communication between the Sensor and the Pod.
+To minimize the risk of interruption, make sure your Pod and Sensor are worn on the same side of the body.
 Wireless communications do not travel well through the body.
 For example, if your Sensor is worn on the abdomen and the Pod is on the back of the arm, the signal may be interrupted.
 Problem with the Sensor or Transmitter.
 Check your Dexcom App and if you don't see sensor glucose values, then follow instructions there.
 If you use a Dexcom Sensor, check your Dexcom App to see if there are sensor glucose values present or if the cause of the loss of communication is related to the Sensor.
+If you use a FreeStyle Libre 2 Plus Sensor, check your Notifications and Manage Sensor screens in your Omnipod 5 App for any details about a problem with your Sensor.
 You may decide to switch to Manual Mode or wait for a sensor glucose value to be received.
 Automated Mode may have reached the limits of insulin delivery, either the maximum or the minimum.
 Follow the instructions on the screen to check your glucose.
 After 5 minutes in Manual Mode and you are confident that your Pod and Sensor are working well, you can switch back to Automated Mode.
-See page 318.
+See page 383.

-26.5 Pod communication issues - "Try Again"
+27.5 Pod Communication Issues - "Try Again"

 Warning: DO NOT apply a new Pod until you have deactivated and removed the old Pod.
-A Pod that is not deactivated properly can continue to deliver insulin as programmed, putting you at risk of over-delivery of insulin, which can lead to hypoglycaemia.
+A Pod that is not deactivated properly can continue to deliver insulin as programmed, putting you at risk of over-delivery of insulin, which can lead to hypoglycemia.

 Warning: ALWAYS contact Customer Care if your Omnipod 5 System Controller is damaged and not working properly.
-If a Controller replacement is needed, ALWAYS consult with your healthcare provider to get instructions on using other back-up insulin delivery methods, like insulin injections.
+If a Controller replacement is needed, ALWAYS consult with your healthcare provider to get instructions on using other backup insulin delivery methods, like insulin injections.
 Make sure to check your glucose frequently.